 With RMEA’s Solar Choice, customers generation charges and credits are escrowed until May each year (end of our relevant period), which provides customers a full year to net out high summer usage against the system generated credits they have accumulated.
 With our Solar Choice program, you’ll receive an energy credit for the power your system provides to the grid.
 At the close of each month, we’ll tally the amount of grid energy you’ve consumed and contributed.
 If you have contributed more energy than you have used, you’ll see a credit on your bill for that month’s energy charges.
 If you have used more energy than you have contributed, you will see a charge for that month’s energy charges.
 Each May, on your meter read date, the kilowatt usage is evaluated.
 In the event that you used more power than your system generated, you will see a charge for the net amount.
 If you were a Net Surplus Generator or produced more energy than you used, you will be compensated at the Net Surplus Compensation Rate of $0.06 per kWh.

 A true-up is an annual settlement of your account’s net charges and credits.
 Net charges will be applied and net credits will be reset to zero.

 - Net Consumers are customers whose panels generate less electricity than they consume over the annual true-up period

 - Net Generators are customers whose panels generate more electricity than they consume

 Once you’re enrolled in RMEA service, you’ll have two true-up dates: one with SCE, who remains your provider for electric delivery, and one with RMEA, your new electricity generation provider.

-Your SCE true-up date will be the date of your enrollment with RMEA.
-On that date, your net charges and credits for electric delivery and non-bypassable charges will be settled.
+Your SCE delivery and transmission true-up date may differ than your RMEA generation true-up date- it may be the sooner of your enrollment into RMEA or the date your solar system received permission to operate.
+On that date, your net charges and credits for electric delivery and non-bypassable charges will be settled by SCE.